andy-9/socialnetwork/README.md

 Users can <a href="https://kite-inc.herokuapp.com/" target="_blank">join a social network</a>, in this case focusing on inclusive kitesurfing communities.<br>

-A high priority is on conditional rendering, security issues (password hashing, protection against SQL-injection, CSRF- and XSS-attacks, reset code by email) and a differentiated error handling (different error messages get displayed, e.g. if the email is not in the database, the retyped password does not match the first password or the input fields are left empty) in the register, login, and reset password components.
+A high priority of this Single Page Application is on conditional rendering, security issues (password hashing, protection against SQL-injection, CSRF- and XSS-attacks, reset code by email) and a differentiated error handling (different error messages get displayed, e.g. if the email is not in the database, the retyped password does not match the first password or the input fields are left empty) in the register, login, and reset password components.

 <img src="/public/socialnetwork.gif" alt="gif to display how social network works">